Mahdi-Ouchrahou/TinyJAMBU-authentication-digital-twin-and-iot-devices/README.md

 │   ├── policy.json            #Configuration file to create a policy
 │   ├── thing.json             #Configuration file to create a thing (digital twin) │   ├── auth_conn_source.json  #Configuration file to create a connection source for authentication
-│   ├── auth_conn_target.json  #Configuration file to create a connection target for authentication
+│   └── auth_conn_target.json  #Configuration file to create a connection target for authentication
-│   ├── data_conn_source.json  #Configuration file to create a connection source for state update
+├── RaspberryFiles/
-│   └── data_conn_target.json  #Configuration file to create a connection target for state update ├── RaspberryFiles/
+│   ├── TinyJAMBU/
-│   ├── UpdateTwinState.py     #Python code to retreive sensor data and publish it to appropriate MQTT topic │   └── GenerateCipherTag.py   #Python code to generate the cipher and the tag in the device side └── README.md
+│   ├── AuthenticationDeviceSide.py   #Python code to retrieve sensor data and publish it to the appropriate MQTT topic │   └── RetreivePublishSensorData.py   #Python code to generate the cipher and the tag on the device side └── README.md

 ```